dougyoung/reservations/README.md

 10. CurrentAndUpcomingReservations
     1. Should be refreshed by a cron job at least once per day, per Hotel Location.
-    2. Depending on the business use case this should possibly be two different resources, CurrentReservations and UpcomingReservations, as each of these resources may serve a seperate business function.
+    2. Depending on the business use case this should possibly be two different resources, CurrentReservations and UpcomingReservations, as each of these resources may serve a separate business function.
 11. Models/Serializers/Views should be split up for easier maintenance.
 12. Database access should be locked down more.